PaloAltoNetworks/iron-skillet/docs/viz_guide_panos.rst

    :width: 600
    :align: center

-The malicious domain actions are also ‘alert’ for monitoring purposes only.
+All DNS Security Service domain actions are set to 'allow' with no blocking posture.

 .. image:: images/vg_profiles_as_alert_dns.png
    :width: 600